 Automatic Feeders: Are They A Good Way To Feed Your Cat?

-Note: This post contains affiliate links.
-I may earn a small commission for purchases using the links in this post.
-There is no extra cost to you and it helps me provide this information for free!
+Important Disclosure: Class Act Cats participates in the Amazon Associates and other affiliate programs.
+This post contains affiliate links meaning that while all recommendations are genuine, we may earn a commission for completed purchases using product links in this post.
+There is no extra cost to you and it helps us provide this information for free!

 Not all pet tech is good pet tech.
-While I suggest you stick with a regular litter box or a DIY litter box over one of the fancy gimmicky ones, other pet tech products that are really good.
+While I suggest you stick with a regular litter box or a DIY litter box over one of the fancy gimmicky ones, other pet tech products are really good.
 Some particularly useful ones are microchip-activated cat feeders, cat doors, and cat water fountains.
 I’d like to highlight one of the most useful pet tech products out there as far as I’m concerned: automatic feeders.

 Before we begin, I want to make one thing very clear: I’m in no way endorsing using automatic feeders as away to leave your cat unattended for the weekend.
 It’s not a great idea to leave them at home alone without being checked on at least once a day.
 They have some excellent utility for many behavior problems that occur while you are at home, though, so they’re something I suggest to clients all the time.
 I also happen to own one myself (more on that in a moment).